mukulmantosh/Go_Food_Delivery/README.md

 ###  Installation

-- [x] [Go](https://go.dev/) - Go is an open source programming language that makes it simple to build secure, scalable systems.
+- [x] [Go](https://go.dev/) - Go is an open-source programming language that makes it simple to build secure, scalable systems.

 - [x] [Docker](https://www.docker.com/) - Docker helps developers bring their ideas to life by conquering the complexity of app development.